bunnyUFO/deck_consultant_backend/Markdown/lambda_response_format.md

 `Completed quests`: are the inverse where user has received reward/punishment.<br>
 `random_seed`: used to calculate randomness in game, and allow for consistent quest replay logs.<br>
 `scenario_id`: used to look up the quest data from in game from game assets<br>
-`remaining`: calculated field from quest created date, time now, and duration.
+`remaining`: calculated field from quest created date, time now, and duration.<br>
 `deck`: deck used on quest to simulate battles against monsters in scenario

-When duration reaches 0 and player is in game rewards/punishments are distributed<br>
+When remaining reaches 0 and player is in game rewards/punishments are distributed<br>